HITsz-TMG/awesome-llm-attributions/README.md

 ### 5.2 Retrieval-then-Answering

 ### 5.3 Post-Generation Attribution
 *     RARR: Researching and Revising What Language Models Say, Using Language Models
+*     [2023/06] **Retrieving Supporting Evidence for LLMs Generated Answers** [[paper](http://arxiv.org/abs/2306.13781)]
+      > This paper proposes a two-step verification.
+The LLM's answer and the retrieved document queried by question and LLM's answer are compared by LLM, checking whether the LLM's answer is hallucinated.
+*     [2023/05] **Do Language Models Know When They're Hallucinating References?** [[paper](http://arxiv.org/abs/2305.18248)]
+*     [2023/05] **Complex Claim Verification with Evidence Retrieved in the Wild** [[paper](https://arxiv.org/abs/2305.11859)][[code](https://github.com/jifan-chen/fact-checking-via-raw-evidence)]
+      > This paper proposes a pipeline(claim decomposition, multi-granularity evidence retrieval, claim-focused summarization) to improve veracity judgments.
+*     [2023/04] **The Internal State of an LLM Knows When its Lying** [[paper](http://arxiv.org/abs/2304.13734)]
+      > This paper utilizes the LLM's hidden layer activations to determine the veracity of statements by a classifier receiveing as input the activation values from the LLM for each of the statements in the dataset.

 ### 5.4 Attribution Systems & End-to-End Attribution Models